mortezakowkabi/jcb-persian-documentation/009-Adding-Admin-Views-to-a-Component.md

 [00:02:29](https://www.youtube.com/watch?v=39vY66X7GGU&t=00h02m29s)

-JCB gives you switches to control how each view appears in your component’s admin menu.
+JCB gives you switches to control how each view appears in your component's admin menu.

 * **Admin Menu:**
-  Enable this if you want the view to appear in the Joomla sidebar (under your component’s menu).
+  Enable this if you want the view to appear in the Joomla sidebar (under your component's menu).

 ---